saakshichauhan04/expense-tracker-app-updated/README.md

 ## Getting Started

-To run the Blood Depot locally, follow these steps:
+To run the Expense Tracker locally, follow these steps:

 1. Clone the repository.
 2. Install dependencies using `npm install`.